-The staff at the Information Desk, just to your left as you enter, and Gallery Guides posted around the museum are available answer any questions about your visit at the museum.
+The staff at the Information Desk, located to the left as you enter the building, and Gallery Guides posted around the museum are available to answer any questions about your visit at the museum.

 Daily tours are a valuable resource for insight into various areas of the museum.
 Schedule may vary, so please call ahead or check the calendar for scheduled tours.
 If you have any further concerns regarding your visit, please call 212 423 3618 or e-mail us at firstname.lastname@example.org.

 The closest subway station is the 4/5/6 at 86th Street.
 The closest subway station that meets ADA accessibility guidelines is Grand Central, 42nd Street.
 M1, M2, M3, and M4 buses equipped with wheelchair lifts stop between 86th and 87th streets on Madison Avenue going uptown and on Fifth Avenue going downtown.
 For more information about public transit accessibility, please visit mta.info/accessibility.